 A Panama Private Interest Foundation comes into existence upon its registration in the Public Registry.
 No approval from any public authority is required.
 Law No. 25 of June 12, 1995 regulates Panama Private Interest Foundations.

-A foundation in Panama can also be used for estate planning where the founder transfers title to current assets and has the Foundation acquire Panama real estate, Panama assets, and open a Panama bank account and Panama investment accounts.
+A foundation in Panama can also be used for estate planning where the founder transfers title to current assets and has the Foundation acquire Panama real estate, Panama assets, and open a Panama bank account and/or Panama investment accounts.